opendatalabcz/traffic-surveys-automation/README.md

 1. Run `poetry install` inside the `backend/` folder.
 2. Download the deep learning models and place them into the `models/` folder.
-3. Export the necessary envornment variables and create the required folders to store data.
+3. Export the necessary environment variables and create the required folders to store data.
 It is the set of 6 variables defined in the `docker-compose.yaml`, `tsa-backend`.
 4. Optionally, `neptune.ai` project name and api key can be set up to monitor the experiments via Neptune.
 See `tsa.config.base` how to set these.